helidon-io/helidon/docs/se/config/introduction.md

   The config system automatically knows how to return `List` and `Map` complex types, and you can provide *config mappers* to convert a config subtree to whatever Java types your application needs.

-See [Property Mapping](property-mapping.md) page for details on how to use the built-in mappings and your own custom ones to convert to simple and complex types.
+See [Property Mapping][property-mapping] page for details on how to use the built-in mappings and your own custom ones to convert to simple and complex types.

 ### Dealing with Loading Errors: Retry Policies